perez987/6600XT-on-macOS-with-PowerPlayTable-on-SSDT-or-config.plist/README.md

 ### Framebuffers

 This patch can be applied to the other Radeon models affected by the Monterey 12.3 issue to fix that bad behaviour and not to disable Zero RPM.
-Framebuffers are different for each series:
+Framebuffers are different for each serie:

 - 5500 Python
 - 5700 Adder